Learn how to make hard-boiled eggs the right way!

 TIP:

 Sometimes hard-boiled eggs end up in the same container as raw eggs.
 How to tell the difference?
-A hard-boiled egg, when placed on a flat surface on its side, will spin longer then a raw egg.
+A hard-boiled egg, when placed on a flat surface on its side, will spin longer than a raw egg.

 Fun Fact: Make your eggs in a rice cooker!
 Find out here: How to Cook Eggs in a Rice Cooker.